noizhardware/bom-gen/README.md

 - Run EAGLE and open schematic or board file.
 - If you are in schematic view switch to board view by clicking *File >  Switch to board* menu item.
 - In Board view click *File > Run ULP...* menu item.
-- Navigate to the folder where you copied the *bom.ulp* file, select it and press "Open" button.
+- Navigate to the folder where you copied the *bomTXT.ulp* file, select it and press "Open" button.
 - When "Save output file" dialog box appears, select location and filename to save .BOM text file.

 License